-Many Space Research Centers and Units are launched in India from time to time that is located in various cities.
+Many Space Research Centers and Units are located in various cities.
 These Space Centers work to achieve space missions.
 The names of these Space Research Centers and their location are important for candidates preparing for competitive exams.
 Therefore, we have brought together a list of Space Research Centers and units in India to make your exam preparation a smooth ride.

 List of Space Research Centers & Units in India- Download PDF Here

 General Awareness for competitive exams like Bank exams that include IBPS, RBI, SBI, etc. Insurance exams, Government exams and the toughest of all the UPSC exams require candidates to keep updated on different subjects and one such subject is the Space Research Centres and units in India.

 For detailed information on the UPSC exam, syllabus, exam pattern and optional subjects kindly check the linked article.

 To help aspirants gain an edge over competitors below is the compiled list of Space Research Centres in India.